Skip to main content

 • The LLC gets recognition as a tax-exempt entity by filing Form 1023 with the IRS

 When a single member owns the LLC, the IRS will treat the LLC as a sole proprietorship for tax purposes.
-When two or more members, which are 501(c)(3) organizations, own the LLC, the IRS will treat the business entity as a partnership for tax purposes.
-This means that there will be pass-through taxation which will flow to the LLC owners.
-If the LLC uses Form 1023 to get recognized as a tax-exempt entity, the IRS will treat the entity as a corporation for tax purposes.
-The Form 1023 route also requires that the owners of the LLC be 501(c)(3) organizations.
+When two or more members that are 501(c)(3) organizations own the LLC, the IRS will treat the business entity as a partnership or association for tax purposes.
+This means there will be pass-through taxation, which will flow to the LLC owners.

 Conditions for 501(c)(3) Status as an LLC

-Articles of Organization often include the business name, a statement of purpose, registered agent information, and management information.
+Articles of organization often include the business name, a statement of purpose, registered agent information, and management information.
 An LLC usually has an operating agreement, as well.
 In many states, any organizational language is acceptable as long as it is consistent with the laws of that state.

 • The LLC operates for a charitable purpose